MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 #### Development processes

-The baseline must have:
+The baseline must have recommendations about:

-- Recommendations about system classification
+- System classification
 - Approved set of resource types
 - Tracking the resources
 - Enforcing policies for using or configuring resources

-The development team needs a clear understanding of the scope for security checks.
+The development team needs to have a clear understanding of the scope for security checks.
 For example, threat modeling is a requirement in making sure that potential threats are identified in code and in deployment pipelines.
-Be specific about static checks and vulnerability scanning in your pipeline and how regularly staff needs to perform those scans.
+Be specific about static checks and vulnerability scanning in your pipeline and how regularly the team needs to perform those scans.

 For more information, see [Recommendations on threat analysis](threat-model.md).